 The Deverill crew flew on Black Thursday in Lancaster JB243-OF-P, P-Peter.
-Due to delays caused by the fog, they ran out of petrol during a landing at Graveley, and suffered a horrific crash and fire which left only one badly-burned survivor, James Benbow.
+Due to delays caused by the fog, they ran out of petrol during a landing at Graveley, and suffered a horrific crash involving fire, which left alive only one badly-burned survivor, James Benbow.

 Deverill was one of 97 Squadron’s most highly decorated pilots; he had won the Distinguished Flying Medal and the Distinguished Flying Cross twice, and was posthumously to be awarded the Air Force Cross.
 He had flown in the famous Augsburg raid of 1942.